Saint-Jean de Montmartre: Organ

-The organ of Saint-Jean-de-Montmartre was originally built by Cavaillé-Coll in 1852 for a school, the École Sacré-Cœur de la Ferrandière in Lyon.
+The pipe organ of Saint-Jean-de-Montmartre was originally built by Cavaillé-Coll in 1852 for a school, the École Sacré-Cœur de la Ferrandière in Lyon.
 It was moved and rebuilt in its new home in 1910 and enlarged in 1921, 1931 and 1934 by Gutschenritter.
 It was renovated in 1979 by Jacques Barbéris.
 The organ's condition started to deteriorate in 1986 and became practically unplayable by 2009.
 The City of Paris appointed the organbuilder Yves Fossaert to restore the instrument.
 This project, entirely financed by the City of Paris, began in 2009 and lasted fourteen months.